Good morning Bakersfield! It is October 1st and a great day to be a Renegade.

 Chris Counts, Faith Counts, Christie Hill

 And I almost forgot to mention the Kern County Fair.
 Measure J was there in full force!
-And if you need proof, check out these pictures from this week.

 Thank you Isabel Cataneda for sending me this video.